Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank creates a clone of itself.
+		// The Super Tank creates clones of itself.
 		// Requires "st_clone.smx" to be installed.
 		"Clone Ability"
 		{